cloudfoundry-incubator/kubo-release/README.md

 ## Using CFCR Docs (DEPRECATED)

-We are no longer supporting the following documentation for deploying BOSH and CFCR
+We are no longer supporting the following documentation for deploying BOSH and CFCR:
 * https://docs-cfcr.cfapps.io

 The [deploy_bosh](https://github.com/cloudfoundry-incubator/kubo-deployment/blob/master/bin/deploy_bosh)